jomjol/AI-on-the-edge-device-docs/docs/Hardware-Compatibility.md

 This can cause different Power Consumption, Power Requirements, compatibility issues, etc.

 Most manufacturers and sellers buy what's cheap today on the Asian markets.
-In the end, it looks like it is sometimes a trial and error approach which ESP32-CAM Module works reliable.
+In the end, it looks like it is sometimes a trial and error approach which ESP32-CAM Module works reliably.

 Below you find some remarks and experiences from the community: